Skip to content

 Ask each estate at first enquiry whether the rental is single-day, two-night, or full-weekend, and whether you can bring an outside caterer or have to use the in-house option.
 The answers can shift the budget by €5,000-€15,000 and change how the whole weekend feels before you even visit.

 Most couples narrow their list with three questions at first enquiry.
 First, what does the rental actually include: a single day, two nights, or a full weekend with sole use of the property?
 Second, is there a working vineyard or farm on-site, and would harvest crews share the weekend?
-At La Deveze in the Cévennes, the September grape harvest (vendanges) is part of the charm, not a problem.
+In the Cévennes, the September grape harvest (vendanges) is part of the charm, not a problem.
 Third, can the property sleep your full guest list?
-Sleeping capacity across the 11 properties ranges from 13 at Le Petit Roulet to 190 at Manoir de Longeveau, and the answer reshapes how the weekend can run.
+On-site sleeping varies widely from one estate to the next, and the answer reshapes how the weekend can run.

 In brief